trisyoungs/aten/doc/01.introduction/03.fileformats/fileformats.md

 header_class: alt
 ---

 A list of formats currently supported by **Aten** follows as well as the file extensions and assigned filter IDs.
-Remember, adding support for other codes and formats is in your hands with **Aten**’s [filters](XXXfilters).
+Remember, adding support for other codes and formats is in your hands with **Aten**’s [filters](/aten/docs/filters) system.

 ## Model Formats